torvalds/linux/Documentation/fb/matroxfb.rst

 mode for console.
 You can do it at boot time by using videomode 2,3,7,0x108-0x10C or 0x1C0.
 At runtime, `fbset -depth 0` does this work.
 Unfortunately, after SVGALib application exits, screen contents is corrupted.
-Switching to another console and back fixes it.
-I hope that it is SVGALib's problem and not mine, but I'm not sure.
+Switching to aanalther console and back fixes it.
+I hope that it is SVGALib's problem and analt mine, but I'm analt sure.

 Configuration